8 four-year fully funded PhD studentships

 Please try to identify a research project that suits you.
 This is to ensure a proper match between your research interests and your prospective supervisors.
 You can select up to 3 projects, however we would encourage informal discussions with different project supervisors to help you to rank projects in order of preference.
 Contact details for academic staff can be found on each project description.

 To submit your application, please click on the 'APPLY NOW' button inside the project description.
 This will take you to the University's Online Application Service.
-Please select '2019 October, Full Time' or '2019 October Part Time' as your start date and then click on the 'Start application' button.
+Please select '2020 October, Full-Time' or '2020 October Part-Time' as your start date and then click on the 'Start application' button.
 It is very important that you write the title of the project you are applying to, and the names of the project supervisors.
 If you decide to apply for more than one project (maximum three), please number them in order of preference.
-The deadline for applications will be Monday 7 Januaty 2019.
+The deadline for applications will be Sunday 5 January 2020.

 Once your application has been received, it will be assessed by the appropriate project supervisors.
 You might be asked to take part in a telephone or skype interview to discuss your suitability for the project.
 The strongest applications will then be forwarded to the White Rose Admissions Committee for shortlisting.
-If your application is shortlisted, you will be invited for a formal interview where you will be required to make a 10 minute presentation to the panel.
-The interviews will take place in the Department of Biology on Wednesday 6 and Thursday 7 February 2019.
+If your application is shortlisted, you will be invited for a formal interview where you will be required to make a 10-minute presentation to the panel.
+The interviews will take place in the Department of Biology in mid-February 2020.
 Video interviews can be arranged for international applicants.
 You will be notified as soon as possible after the interview dates whether your application has been successful, placed on a reserve list, or unsuccessful.
 If you are successful, you will be required to confirm your intention to accept the studentship within 10 days.

 If you have any queries related to the application process please contact our Biology Admissions Office email@example.com